lawrenceyoon/MERN-Emaily/README.md

 1. in root dir (server), git status, git add ., git commit -m "your msg", git push heroku master
 2. heroku logs -> see any errors, heroku open -> opens app to see changes

-### `Detailed steps`

-GETTING STARTED

-- mkdir server, cd server, npm init
-- install express -> npm install --save express
-- Do Deployment Checklist above to deploy through Heroku

-1. USERS SIGNING IN VIA GOOGLE OAUTH (Reusable for future projects!)

-- passport.js is an authentication middleware for Node.js (two libraries we need to install)
-  1. passport: general helper for handling auth in express apps
-  2. passport strategy: helpers for authenticating one very specific method (our case -> Google OAuth)
-  - npm install --save passport passport-google-oauth20
-- To setup with Google apis, look at Section 3: 23 (Enabling Google OAuth API) from console.cloud.google
-- Store client id and client secret (sensitive data) in a separate file, use .gitignore to not deploy that file
-- Add nodemon dependency, so don't have to keep killing and restarting server; will automatically look for changes and update
-- refactored our code to separate directories, making our index.js cleaner
-- Used piece of identifying token (we are using cookies) to make follow up requests since HTTP is stateless.
-One good reason we are using cookies is because browser will handle it; not React or frontend
-- Setup MongoDB database, install mongoose library, make sure model class + instance shows up in collections in MongoDB